UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/medications/thiopental/1/README.md

 # Thiopental

 Any code for a prescription of Thiopental.
-Other names: Thiopentone
+Other names: Thiopentone.
+Code set created from SNOMED searches and then mapped to Read v2, CTV3 and EMIS.

 ## Prevalence log